OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/FAQ.md

 In the Plugin Settings, you can select a Page on which to automatically display the schedule as well as which View to display (a Table grid by default.)
 Alternatively, you can use the shortcode `[master-schedule]` on any page (or post.)
 This option allows you to use further shortcode attributes to control the what is displayed in the Schedule (see [Master Schedule Shortcode Docs](./Shortcodes.md#master-schedule-shortcode) )

-### I've scheduled all my Shows, but some are not showing up on the programming grid?!
+### I've scheduled all my Shows, but some are not showing up on the program schedule?

 Did you remember to check the "Active" checkbox for each Show?
 If a Show is not marked active, the plugin assumes that it's not currently in production and it is not shown on the Schedule.
 A Show will also not be shown if it has no active Shifts assigned to it.